fmierlo/otp/README.md

 ### Usage

-Secret is a `base32` encoded string found in the field `secret` of a [totp url](https://github.com/google/google-authenticator/wiki/Key-Uri-Format), usually 16 bytes long.
+Secret is a `base32` encoded string found in the field `secret` of a [TOTP Key Uri Format](https://github.com/google/google-authenticator/wiki/Key-Uri-Format), usually 16 bytes long.

 Using environment variable: